linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Markets, Analysis, and Strategies Processed.md

 Note that all bonds make periodic coupon payments, except for one type that makes none.
 The holder of a zero-coupon bond realizes interest by buying the bond substantially below its principal value.
 Interest is then paid at the maturity date, with the exact amount being the difference between the principal value and the price paid for the bond.

 Floating-rate bonds are issues where the coupon rate resets periodically (the coupon reset date) based on a formula.
-The formula, referred to as the coupon reset formula, has the following general form:
+The formula, referred to as the coupon reset formula, has the following general form: reference rate + quoted margin

-$$
-\text {r e f e r e n c e r a t e} + \text {q u o t e d m a r g i n}
-$$

 The quoted margin is the additional amount that the issuer agrees to pay above the reference rate.
 For example, suppose that the reference rate is the 1-month London Interbank Offered Rate (LIBOR).
 Suppose that the quoted margin is 150 basis points.
 Then the coupon reset formula is